Engage in multidisciplinary, cutting-edge scholarship

-The PhD in Infant and Early Childhood Development (IECD) with emphasis in mental health and developmental disorders is a multidisciplinary degree, including mental health, education, occupational therapy, physical therapy, speech and language development, and the neurosciences.
-Students study various factors effecting an infant’s and family’s well-being.
-The faculty teach typical and atypical infant and family development using a curriculum that includes physiological, emotional, cognitive, behavioral, social, and cross-cultural perspectives.
-Students collaborate with faculty who advise, mentor, and evaluate their work based on doctoral-level standards.
-Faculty are active partners in student success.
+The PhD in Infant and Early Childhood Development (IECD) with emphasis in mental health and developmental disorders is a multidisciplinary degree that includes mental health, education, occupational therapy, physical therapy, speech and language development, and the neurosciences.
+Students study factors affecting infant and family well-being, including physiological, emotional, cognitive, behavioral, social, and cross-cultural perspectives.
+Faculty advise, mentor, and evaluate student work based on doctoral-level standards.

 In the IECD program, students will:

 - Prepare for a career in infant mental health and developmental disabilities, using a multidisciplinary framework that includes mental health, education, occupational therapy, speech and language, and neuroscience.

 - Focus on teaching skills to understand typical and atypical child and family development.

 - Learn about parent/child relationships in cross-cultural contexts.

 - Have the opportunity to learn along with professionals from multiple disciplines who live around the world.

 - Engage in comprehensive, in-depth discussions of cutting-edge issues in areas related to child and family development.